Bittersweet Me: Critical reception

-Larry Flick from Billboard described the song as "a strumming, easy-paced rocker that rings with the vintage R.E.M. sound—clever, mildly introspective verses that build to a full-throttle, pop-soaked chorus that permanently melts into the brain upon impact."
+Larry Flick from Billboard magazine described the song as "a strumming, easy-paced rocker that rings with the vintage R.E.M. sound—clever, mildly introspective verses that build to a full-throttle, pop-soaked chorus that permanently melts into the brain upon impact."
 He added, "It's a familiar formula that never seems to grow tired, mostly due to Michael Stipe's always believable, subtext-riddled vocals and tight instrumentation that sounds like it's unfolding live.
 Already connecting at rock radio, the single will gain top 40 approval within seconds."

 Jim DeRogatis called it "a melancholy ballad in the mold of Automatic for the People."
 Reviewer John McFerrin gave the album a rating of 7/10 and said similarly that the song "does a good job of combining the mature sound of Automatic with ... grunge elements."

 Reviewer Michael Lawrence, giving the album a rating of 10/10, enthused, "'Bittersweet Me' marks an excellent return to their more upbeat, poppy songs from the days of yore.
 The beat is bouncy and the harmonies are well developed.
 Helping it land a home run is the catchy Michael Stipe delivers on a silver platter of his mumbles!"
 In a more detailed review of the album's tracks, Lawrence gave the song an A and said, "What I especially like about this song is the harmonies, which are so good that they remind me of their good old 1980s albums!
 The atmosphere is nice and thick... it's thick and moody and they don't rely on any gimmicks such as distortion or that zippy noise from 'Leave.'
 There's that cheapish guitar that comes in for the chorus, but it actually serves to change the mood of the song instead of littering it up like it was in Monster.
 So, cool!"